-The modern American healthcare system is complex and requires leaders who can deftly balance patient’s needs of patients with business demands.
-They must manage teams of doctors, nurses and administrators while recognizing financial restraints.
+The modern American healthcare system is complex and requires leaders who can balance patients’ needs with business demands.
+They manage teams of doctors, nurses and administrators while recognizing financial restraints.

-“There must be a physician at the boardroom table who also understands both the medicine and the business,” says Adam Brown (MBA ’13), a physician and business leader.
+“There must be a physician at the boardroom table who also understands both the medicine and the business,” says Dr. Adam Brown (MBA ’13), founder of ABIG Health.

-Seeking a program that could help him lead with heart, he found UNC Kenan-Flagler’s online MBA@UNC program.
-Since he grew up in Wilmington, North Carolina, Brown was well aware of the School’s culture and leadership in teaching and scholarship.
+He also was looking for a program that could help him lead with heart when he found UNC Kenan-Flagler’s online MBA@UNC program.
+After growing up in Wilmington, North Carolina, Brown knew about the Business School’s culture and leadership in both teaching and scholarship.

-There he started served as medical director of a distressed hospital in southeast Washington the same year he started MBA@UNC, “one of the best decisions of my life.”
+MBA@UNC was “one of the best decisions of my life,” he says.
 He immediately began applying what he was learning about operations and leadership at the medical center.

-In 2017 he was promoted to senior vice president at for the Mid-Atlantic region.
-He regularly used what he had learned about financial statements, negotiating contracts and accounting at UNC Kenan-Flagler.
+In 2017, he was promoted to senior vice president for the Mid-Atlantic region, where he regularly used what he was learning about financial statements, negotiating contracts and accounting in his MBA@UNC classes.

 “The MBA catapulted me to a senior vice president position quickly,” says Brown.
 “I was one of the youngest senior vice presidents in the organization.
 The MBA set me apart.”

-Today he serves as co-chair for the Center for the Business of Health leadership board and on the Business School’s Board of Advisors.
-He also serves on the board’s DEI Committee, where he is sharing his expertise as Envision’s co-lead for DEI.
+He serves as co-chair for the Center for the Business of Health leadership board and on the Business School’s Board of Advisors.
 He also is a board member of Nourish Every Child, which supports children’s nutritional and education needs in Haiti.